-Below we are going to analyse the current directions, their densities, and MLat positions for various MLT sectors with regard to solar wind parameters and some indices of the planetary magnetic activity (SymH, AsyH, AL, IndN).
-We use activity indices, which characterize the occurrence and dynamics of large-scale plasma domains in Earth's magnetosphere that are responsible for the existence of concrete variations of the geomagnetic field at Earth's surface.
+Below we are going to analyze the current directions, their densities, and MLat positions for various MLT sectors with regard to solar wind parameters and some indices of the planetary magnetic activity (SymH, AsyH, AL, and IndN).
+We use activity indices, which characterize the occurrence and dynamics of the large-scale plasma domains in Earth's magnetosphere that are responsible for the existence of concrete variations in the geomagnetic field at Earth's surface.

-405 5.1 Polar electrojets
+5.1 Polar electrojets

-It is well-known from geomagnetic activity researches that the intense magnetic disturbances at the high-latitude projection of the magnetospheric cusp are not related to the occurrence and dynamics of magnetospheric substorms.
-Fig. 3a-f shows the correlations of the various IMF parameters and geomagnetic indices with the magnetic latitude (left side panels) and the Hall current intensity I (right side panels) obtained by CHAMP satellite crossings over the polar electrojets during 6 geomagnetic storms.
-The direction of the Hall currents can be distinguished in the upper panels (Fig. 3a): westward and eastward currents are indicated with blue and red data points, respectively.
-For the further study, we selected the electrojet parameters at their extremal values of current strength for each orbit.
-The data pool was augmented yet be including also neighbouring values before and after the extremal points.
+It is well known from geomagnetic activity research that the intense magnetic disturbances at the high-latitude projection of the magnetospheric cusp are not related to the occurrence and dynamics of magnetospheric substorms.

+Figure 3a-f shows the correlations of the various IMF parameters and geomagnetic indices, with the magnetic latitude (left side panels) and the Hall current intensity I (right side panels) obtained by CHAMP satellite crossings over the polar electrojets during six geomagnetic storms.
+The direction of the Hall currents can be distinguished in the upper panels (Fig. 3a); westward and eastward currents are indicated with blue and red data points, respectively.
+For further study, we selected the electrojet parameters at their extremal values of the current strength for each orbit.
+The data pool was augmented, yet also includes neighbouring values before and after the extremal points.